top of page

 2. Christ focused on the heart attitude behind His commands.
 Do we understand that Christ looks at our hearts and motives for why we obey or don’t obey His commands?

 3. Christ stressed the importance of storing our riches in heaven and living for eternity.
-Do we care about our treasures in heaven or are we mainly just focused on this life and the treasures it has to offer?
+Do we truly value our treasures in heaven, or are we primarily focused on this life and the treasures it has to offer?

 4. Christ defined a wise person as one who lived out what He taught.
 He defined a foolish person as one who heard but did not put into practice what He taught.
-Do we tend to know what to do but not actually live it out?
+Do we often know what to do but fail actually to live it out?

 5. Are we building our lives on the sand or on the rock?